 Vaccinations are not as legal requirement and therefore it would be very risky for any employer to make the COVID -19 vaccination a mandatory requirement in the workplace.
 In some industries, such as the social care sector, it could be argued that the requirement to take the vaccine is a ‘reasonable instruction’ because failure to do so could put vulnerable residents at significant risk.
 In other industries such as corporate employers this requirement would be not a ‘reasonable instruction’ as staff could work from home meaning that such an instruction would not be reasonable.

-Overall, any employer seeking to issue any such instruction, is reminded that you cannot force anyone to take the vaccination and, that as an employer, it is important to engage with your workers and include any associated trade unions.
+Any employer seeking to issue any such instruction, is reminded that they must not force anyone to take the vaccination but they should engage with their workers and include any associated trade unions.
 Each employer will have a different set of circumstances and as such, what might constitute a ‘reasonable instruction’ will differ so it will be worth seeking specific legal advice on this.

 If my staff member refuses a reasonable instruction to take the vaccine, can I dismiss them?

 Providing that the employer issues a ‘reasonable instruction’, any denial to follow that ‘reasonable instruction’ could lead to a fair dismissal on the grounds of some other substantial reason (SOSR).
 Whilst the process of dismissing an employee must be fair, it must also be on a case-by-case basis having understood the employee’s reasons behind not taking the vaccine.
 Before considering dismissal, it will be worth discussing other options such as a temporary change in role, however legal advice should be sought before proceeding to make any changes to contact or deciding to dismiss the employee as this could also be indirect discrimination for the reasons found below.

 What are the other risks associated with requiring staff to take the vaccine?